islahh/kubernetes/fundamental.md

 - The charts directory - charts/ stores any chart dependencies you define in Chart.yaml and reconstruct with helm dependency build or helm dependency update.
 Each time you install a Helm chart, you also create an instance of it, called a release.
 Helm charts are maintained with each new release, and you can easily use previous versions of the chart to roll back to your preferred configuration.

+Explosion of YAML: As you scale Kubernetes, you'll encounter a large number of YAML files, making it challenging to manage and maintain them.
+DRY Principle: The "Don't Repeat Yourself" (DRY) principle is crucial in software engineering to avoid redundancy.
+Tools like Helm, Jasonette, and Kustomize help manage and template YAML files to adhere to this principle.
+Helm and Kustomize: Helm is a popular tool for templating and managing YAML files, while Kustomize combines literal YAMLs with patches, gaining traction for its unique approach.

+These tools and principles are essential for maintaining efficient and manageable Kubernetes deployments.